 - Dispensing Audiologist

 - Pediatric Audiologist

-There were about 14,800 jobs for Audiologist in 2016 (in the United States).
+In the United States, there were 14,800 jobs for Audiologist in 2016.
 New jobs are being produced at a rate of 20.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Audiologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+There will be an estimated 1,000 positions for Audiologist per year.

 The states with the most job growth for Audiologist are Utah, Arizona, and Wyoming.
 Watch out if you plan on working in Rhode Island, Idaho, or Delaware.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Audiologist ranges between $52,300 and $117,910.